-If a utility bill is in your landlord’s name, you can ask to see a copy of the bill when you are required to pay it.
+Your landlord can require that the utility bill for your rental unit be put directly in your name, or they can require you to pay for the bill that is in their name.
+If the utility bill is in your landlord’s name, you can ask to see a copy of the bill when you are required to pay it.
 If you are required to have utilities in your name, you will be responsible for contacting the utility company and setting up an account.

 When you are searching for rental housing, it is important to find out how much you will have to pay for utilities.
-If you have never had an account before or have bad credit, you may be required to pay a deposit to the company, on top of an activation fee.
-The cost can vary greatly depending on your situation.
-For example, buildings with electrical heating tend to have higher hydro bills.
-Are you prepared to pay hundreds of dollars over the winter months?
+If you have bad credit, or have never had an account before, you may be required to pay a deposit to the utility company, on top of an installation/activation fee.
+Also, keep in mind that buildings with electrical heating will have much higher hydro bills.
+As a result, you could be paying hundreds of dollars per month in the winter in order to heat your home.

 If you live in a detached unit (e.g. house, townhouse, manufactured home, etc.), and are paying for hydro, you may qualify for the Energy Conservation Assistance Program.
 Through this program, you can receive: